salesmiguelz/100-days-of-code/log.md

 ### Day 10: January 27, 2022.

 **Today's Progress**: Transformed the posts' form into a component so it can be a lot more flexible.

+### Day 11: January 28, 2022.

+**Today's Progress**: Added Javascript to the edit post view to make the input for image not required.
+Worked on Admin Dashboard to view all users and categories.